cicsdev/cics-event-consumer/README.md

    <feature>jaxb-2.2</feature>
    <feature>javaMail-1.5</feature>
    ```

-3. Either :
-    * Clone this repository using git,
-  * _or_
-    * download the repository [cics-event-consumer-main.zip](https://github.com/cicsdev/cics-event-consumer/archive/main.zip) and expand it.
-    * Then, in CICS Explorer, select `File` → `Import...` → `Existing Projects into Workspace` → `Select root directory` → `Browse` and select the repository `projects` directory.
-Select all the projects, then `Copy projects into workspace`, then `Finish`.
-4. If your JVMSERVER resource name is not DFH$WLP, expand project com.ibm.cics.ca1y.web.cicsbundle, then edit com.ibm.cics.ca1y.web.warbundle, and update the value for jvmserver.
+1. Install the DFHWLP JVM server resource and ensure it becomes enabled.

+### To deploy the samples into a CICS region:

-5. Export the `com.ibm.cics.ca1y.web.cicsbundle` CICS Bundle project using the wizard `Export Bundle Project to z/OS UNIX File System...` to a directory on zFS such as /usr/lpp/ca1y/com.ibm.cics.ca1y.web.cicsbundle\_1.8.0
+1. Export the CICS bundle project to a zFS directory.
+The samples use the directory `/u/ca1y/com.ibm.cics.ca1y.web.cicsbundle_1.8.1`
+1. Using the supplied [DFHCSDUP file](examples/DFHCSD.txt) create a CICS transaction CA1Y and a CICS BUNDLE definition referencing the zFS directory created in step 1
-6. Define, install and enable the CICS BUNDLE resource with attributes:
+1. Install the CICS BUNDLE and TRANSACTION resoures.
-   * NAME\(CA1Y\),
-   * BUNDLEDIR\(/usr/lpp/ca1y/com.ibm.cics.ca1y.web.cicsbundle\_1.8.0\)
+1. Download and compile the supplied COBOL programs and deploy into CICS.

-Alternatively you can export the `com.ibm.cics.ca1y.web` project as a WAR file and install it into the Liberty JVM server using the dropins directory, or add an application entry in server.xml as described in topic [Deploying web applications directly to a Liberty JVM server](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/applications/deploying/create_libertyapp.html).
+Alternatively you can export the cics-event-consumer-ca1y project as a WAR file and install it into the Liberty JVM server using the dropins directory, or add an application entry in server.xml as described in topic [Deploying web applications directly to a Liberty JVM server](https://www.ibm.com/docs/en/cics-ts/6.x?topic=dajs-deploying-enterprise-java-applications-directly-liberty-jvm-server).

 ## Usage